Ekultek/BlueKeep/README.md

 **Note**

 There are no payloads.
-This is jsut a PoC. _HOWEVER_ it is easily ported to an exploit since you can easily add payloads to this.
+This is just a PoC. _HOWEVER_ it is easily ported to an exploit since you can easily add payloads to this.